-- Attach Vacuum Pump and Gauge Set to one end of Perimeter Hot Tube with Adapter and Plastic Sleeve.
-See illustration below. - Cutoff waxed end of Fiberglass braid that extends past end of heater wire and make knot in end just a little smaller than inside diameter of hot tube. - Insert knot on end of braid into open end of Perimeter Hot Tube. - 4.
+- Attach Vacuum Pump and Gauge Set to one end of Perimeter Hot Tube with an Adapter and Plastic Sleeve.
+See illustration on next page. - Cutoff waxed end of Fiberglass braid that is extended past end of heater wire and make knot in end just a little smaller than inside diameter of hot tube. - Insert knot on end of braid into open end of Perimeter Hot Tube. - 4.
 With braid inserted, start Vacuum Pump and place your thumb over end of tube.
 When good vacuum is obtained, release your thumb and begin to feed braid into Hot tube.
 Continue this process until string reaches Plastic Sleeve.

 NOTE: Take the time to remove all the bends from the heater (caused from being rolled up) by pulling the heater and braid through a shop rag with a small amount of silicone on the rag and laying it in a roll at the open end of the Hot Tube.
 It will make heater installation go faster.
-Use of a good, two stage, 5 CFM Vacuum Pump to make heater installation go faster.
+Using of a good two stage, 5 CFM Vacuum Pump will also make heater installation go faster.